par7133/RADXIDE/README.md

 <br>
 Please see "examples/_snippets"
 <br><br>
+RADXIDE enforce the following Project structure:
+/Private
+/Public
+<br><br>
+You can add accessory folders you want them remaining external from the project but remember to add their name in $dan(prjdirignore)
+<br><br>
 RADXIDE and most of code here presented and distributed contains excerpts from [alited](https://github.com/aplsimple/alited) by Alex Plotnikov and contributors to the project.